 The clinic staff consists of two faculty, registered nurses, medical assistants and a patient care representative.
 A multidisciplinary approach to patient care is practiced utilizing the services of nurses for patient education as well as a pharmacist.

 In addition to providing primary care for hospitalized patients, residents at all levels perform subspecialty consultations.
 Each resident will have the opportunity to spend at least one month in each subspecialty of Internal Medicine.
 One-on-one teaching and mentoring from faculty provide an optimal subspecialty learning experience.
 Interns and residents have no scheduled night call responsibilities while on consultation services and generally do not work on weekends.

 Private Practice Experience

 Faculty members have very active private practices.
 The residents have the opportunity to work with these physicians in their offices.
 This experience provides exposure to both the medical as well as the business issues of private practice.

 Texas Health Presbyterian Hospital Dallas offers six one-year preliminary internship positions for applicants planning on continuing with specialty training elsewhere.
 We engage all team members including those who are with the program for only one year.
 Our "prelims" experience the same challenges as the categorical interns with some exceptions.
 The preliminary interns do not work in the outpatient clinic but have the opportunity to work in many subspecialty outpatient clinics.
-They are offered the same elective opportunities and subspecialty experiences with a focus on their future specialty training.
+They are offered the same elective opportunities and subspecialty experiences (except Nephrology) with a focus on their future specialty training.
 Texas Health Presbyterian Hospital Dallas continues to attract many talented preliminary applicants and sends them to their respective specialty training programs with the confidence and experiences that will help them succeed.